Market Wrap May 2025

 U.S.

-- The annual unemployment rate rose to 4.2% in March 2025, the highest level since November and slightly above market expectations of 4.1%.
-The number of unemployed individuals increased by 31,000 to 7.08 million.
+- The annual unemployment rate was unchanged at 4.2% in April 2025.
+The number of unemployed individuals increased to 7.2 million.

 Locally

-- Australia's seasonally adjusted unemployment rate remained at 4.1% in February 2025.
-Employment fell by 53,000 people and the number of unemployed by 11,000 people and the participation rate fell slightly to 66.8%.
+- Australia's seasonally adjusted unemployment rate remained steady at 4.1% in March 2025.
+The labor force participation rate increased slightly to 66.8%.

 Major Asset Class Performance